Dominated Pesin theory: convex sum of hyperbolic measures: Introduction

 \subsection{Quick presentation of the results}

-The space $\cM(f)$ of invariant measures by a homeomorphism $f$ of a compact metric space is a compact metric space (for the the weak$\ast$ topology) and is convex.
-We denote by $D$ a distance on $\cM(f)$ defining the weak$\ast$ topology.
-The ergodic measures are the extremal points of this convex set and any invariant measure can be written as a convex sum of ergodic measures which is unique (up to $0$-measure) and called its \emph{disintegration in ergodic measures} or \emph{ergodic decomposition}.
+The space $\cM_f$ of invariant measures by a homeomorphism $f$ of a compact metric space is a compact metric space (for the the weak$\ast$ topology) and is convex.
+We denote by $D$ a distance on $\cM_f$ defining the weak$\ast$ topology.
+The ergodic measures are the extremal points of this convex set and any invariant measure can be written as a unique convex sum of ergodic measures and called its \emph{disintegration in ergodic measures} or \emph{$f$-ergodic decomposition}.

-Nevertheless, a typical picture of hyperbolic dynamics it that the ergodic measure associated to periodic orbits may be dense in $\cM(f)$.
+A typical picture of hyperbolic dynamics is that the ergodic measures associated to periodic orbits may be dense in $\cM_f$.
 More precisely, if you consider a shift or a subshift of finite type, there are periodic orbits following an arbitrary itinerary.
 Hence, given any ergodic measures $\mu_1,\ldots,\mu_k$, there are periodic orbits which follow a given proportion of time a typical point of the measure $\mu_1$ in an orbit segment long enough for approaching $\mu_1$ and then follow $\mu_2$ and so on, so that the measure obtained at the period is arbitrarily close to a given convex combination of the $\mu_i$.
-Now, if $f$ is a diffeomorphism on a manifold and if $\Lambda$ is an invariant (uniformly) hyperbolic basic set, the existence of a Markov partitions allows us to transfer this property to the set $\cM(\Lambda)$ of invariant measures supported on $\Lambda$.
+Now, if $f$ is a diffeomorphism on a manifold and if $\Lambda$ is an invariant (uniformly) hyperbolic basic set, the existence of a Markov partitions allows us to transfer this property to the set $\cM_f(\Lambda)$ of invariant measures supported on $\Lambda$.

-For understanding the non-hyperbolic dynamical systems, one often starts the study by considering the hyperbolic parts contained in $f$.
-For instance, if $p$ and $q$ are hyperbolic periodic points of the same index, one says that they are \emph{homoclinically related} if the stable and unstable manifold of $p$ cut transversely the unstable and stable (respectively) manifolds of $q$.
+To understand the non-hyperbolic dynamical systems, one often starts the study by considering the hyperbolic parts contained in $f$.
+For instance, if $p$ and $q$ are hyperbolic periodic points with the same index, one says that they are \emph{homoclinically related} if the stable and unstable manifold of $p$ cut transversely the unstable and stable manifolds of $q$, respectively.
 A famous result by Smale shows that, if $p$ and $q$ are homoclinically related, then they are contained in a hyperbolic basic set.
 Thus, any convex combination of the invariant measures associated to $p$ and $q$ is accumulated by periodic orbits.

 In this paper, we are interested in some kind of converse to this property.
 Given a diffeomorphism $f$ of a compact manifold $M$ and given two ergodic measures $\mu_1$ and $\mu_2$: \emph{what can we say about the dynamical behavior of $f$ if we know that a convex combination $\alpha\mu_1+(1-\alpha)\mu_2$ is the limit of measures associated to periodic orbits?} In Section~\ref{sec:examples} we give examples showing that this approximation of a convex combination does not imply anything about homoclinic relations, even in the $\bR$-analytic setting, if the dynamic fails to be dominated.